fbpx

 The UK Government, and other political actors, have regularly asserted claims in the last year that net migration figures to the UK are too high.
 However, businesses and companies operating across most sectors of the UK economy have actually argued for more overseas workers to join the UK labour market to help boost the UK’s economic growth.

-Analysis by the Centre for European Reform suggests that introducing the new UK–EU Youth Experience Scheme could increase UK GDP by between 0.4% and 0.45% over the next decade.
+• Analysis by the Centre for European Reform suggests that introducing the new UK–EU Youth Mobility Scheme could increase UK GDP by between 0.4% and 0.45% over the next decade.

 What is necessary for the success of the Scheme?